 From One Therapist to Another: Do No Harm

-Potential Hazards in Individual Psychotherapy Part 1
+Potential Hazards of Individual Psychotherapy Part 1

 Having been trained as a family therapist, I like to think from a systems perspective even when doing individual therapy.
 Some of you may have attended a workshop that I do titled Conducting Individual Therapy from a Systems Perspective: Being on Your Client's Side Without Taking a Side where I talk about some potential hazards inherent in individual therapy.